wp-plugins/woocommerce-dymo-print/readme.txt

 Author URI: http://www.geev.nl
 Tags: woocommerce, dymo
 Requires at least: 3.3
-Tested up to: 3.5.
+Tested up to: 3.6-RC1
-Stable tag: 1.1.2
+Stable tag: 1.1.3
 License: GPLv2

-This plugin adds the possibility to print billing and shipping addresses on your DYMO label printer.
+This plugin adds the possibility to print shipping addresses on your DYMO label printer.
 == Description ==
 ***Quickly print your DYMO labels from within your WooCommerce order overview.***